CabooseExia/DSA4264-Problem-2/technical-report-template.md

 ### 3.3 Experimental Design
 For labeling the data, we tested various models and used the F1-score as the primary metric to determine the best model for the task.
 To validate the models, the team labeled 300 challenging texts—entries we anticipated might be harder for the models to classify accurately.
 The highest-performing model was OpenAI's **gpt-4o-mini**, achieving an F1-score of 0.77.
 However, due to limited funds and time constraints, we opted to use **sileod/deberta-v3-base-tasksource-toxicity** for labeling the entire dataset.
 This model provided a relatively quick labeling process with a reasonable F1-score of 0.68.

+Here is a list of models tested for labeling toxic and hateful content:
+- **sileod/deberta-v3-base-tasksource-toxicity**
+- **unitary/toxic-bert**
+- **GroNLP/hateBERT**
+- **textdetox/xlmr-large-toxicity-classifier**
+- **facebook/roberta-hate-speech-dynabench-r4-target**
+- **cointegrated/rubert-tiny-toxicity**
+- **badmatr11x/distilroberta-base-offensive-hateful-speech-text-multiclassification**
+- **citizenlab/distilbert-base-multilingual-cased-toxicity**
+- **GANgstersDev/singlish-hate-offensive-finetuned-model-v2.0.1**
+- **Hate-speech-CNERG/dehatebert-mono-english**
+- **cardiffnlp/twitter-roberta-base-hate**
+- **Hate-speech-CNERG/bert-base-uncased-hatexplain**
+- **mrm8488/distilroberta-finetuned-tweets-hate-speech**
+- **meta-llama/Llama-3.2-1B-Instruct**
+- **meta-llama/Llama-3.2-3B-Instruct**
+- **aisingapore/llama3-8b-cpt-sea-lionv2.1-instruct**
+- **gpt-4o-mini**
+- **claude-3-haiku-20240307**
+- **Perspective-API** trained on jigsaw able to multiclass

+The BERT-based models were selected for their popularity and established performance in text classification tasks, particularly for hate speech and toxicity detection.
+As the output for these models was a score between 0 and 1, we did hyperparameter tuning to find the threshold for each model that would maximize the f1-score.

+The LLaMA models were chosen as alternatives to larger models, which our available computational resources could not handle.

+For models requiring API calls, we chose **gpt-4o-mini** and **Claude 3 Haiku** due to their lower costs, making them feasible options for us as budget-conscious university students.
+Additionally, we included **Perspective API** in our selection because it was trained on the Jigsaw toxicity dataset, which is well-regarded for detecting toxicity in text and aligns with our project goals.

+Additionally, multilingual models like **GANgstersDev/singlish-hate-offensive-finetuned-model-v2.0.1**, **citizenlab/distilbert-base-multilingual-cased-toxicity**, and **aisingapore/llama3-8b-cpt-sea-lionv2.1-instruct** were included in the testing, as they are trained on multilingual datasets, making them potentially more effective for handling language variations in our dataset.